smartcontractkit/hardhat-starter-kit/README.md

 4. Create VRF V2 subscription

 Head over to [VRF Subscription Page](https://vrf.chain.link/goerli) and create the new subscription.
-Save your subscription ID and put it in `.env` file as `VRF_SUBSCRIPTION_ID`
+Save your subscription ID and put it in `helper-hardhat-config.js` file as `subscriptionId`

 5. Running commands